-Neuro-linguistic programming is a way of changing someone’s thoughts and behaviors to help achieve desired outcomes for them.
+Neuro-linguistic programming (NLP) is a way of changing someone’s thoughts and behaviors to help achieve desired outcomes for them.
+It may reduce anxiety and improve overall wellbeing.

 The popularity of neuro-linguistic programming or NLP has become widespread since it started in the 1970s.
 Its uses include treatment of phobias and anxiety disorders and improvement of workplace performance or personal happiness.